 The Triple M Uranium Property is located in the Athabasca Basin region of northern Saskatchewan, near Patterson Lake.
 The property consists of 6 claim blocks totaling 12,001 hectares, adjacent to and on trend with the high-grade Fission Energy/Alpha Minerals Inc. uranium discovery at Patterson Lake.
-The Triple M Property is 9km south to 11km west of the Fission/Alpha discovery.
+The Triple M Property is 9km south to 11km west of Fission Uranium's new resource.